Compare the top 5 payment processing software and service providers in Australia 2025

 What is payment processing software?

-Any programme that helps businesses accept online payments.
+Payment processing software refers to digital tools that help businesses accept and manage online transactions.
+These platforms securely transfer financial data between customers, banks, and merchants, streamlining how payments are authorised, processed, and reconciled.
 These tools are usually cloud-based and send financial information from your customer’s card to your bank and the customer’s bank.

-What important factors to choose when selecting a payment processing solution?
+What important factors should be considered when selecting a payment processing solution?

-How much does it cost to onboard a payment processing software?
+How much does it cost to onboard payment processing software?

 How safe are payment processing services?